Pioreactor/docs.pioreactor/experiments/02-Secondary level education/yeast-in-ethanol.md

 6. Wipe the vials and place them in the Pioreactors.
 7. Visit [pioreactor.local](http://pioreactor.local) and start a new experiment.
 8. On the left menu, select the Pioreactors page.
 Add any additional Pioreactors that you would like to use (more information [here](/user-guide/create-cluster)).
 Select Manage all Pioreactors, and start _Stirring_ activity and _OD reading_ activity.
-9. Optional: you can turn on the Temperature automation activity and set it on _Stable_ at an optimal temperature (ex.
+9. Optional: you can turn on the Temperature automation activity and set it on _Thermostat_ at an optimal temperature (ex.
 30C).
 10. Confirm that everything looks normal (ex: receiving optical density signal).
 11. Back on the _Pioreactors_ page, select _Manage all Pioreactors_ and start _Growth rate_.
 It will take a minute for results to begin showing up.
 12. Optional: you can change the names of the Pioreactor in the UI to display the target temperature.